xdmorgan/netlify-functions/functions/mailchimp-subscribe/README.md

 ## API Key & Env Config

-A `MAILCHIMP_API_KEY` is required and should have rights to modify the desired list id.
+A `MAILCHIMP_API_KEY` is required and should have permissions to modify the desired list id.
 See Netlify docs for adding env vars and Mailchimp for API key creation.

 ## Requests